zaxier/test-mlflow-remote/README.md

 - Verify you have permission to access Unity Catalog
 - Check that the catalog and schema exist in your workspace
 - Ensure `MLFLOW_REGISTRY_URI` is set to `databricks-uc`

-### Trace Logging Issues (403 Forbidden)
-If you encounter 403 Forbidden errors when logging traces:
-- **IAM Permissions**: Check that the Databricks workspace IAM role has `PutObject` permissions for the S3 bucket
-- **S3 Bucket Policy**: Verify the bucket policy allows writes from your workspace
-- **Network**: Test with/without VPN as network restrictions may block S3 access
-- **Pre-signed URLs**: The error may indicate issues with pre-signed URL generation
-- **Comparison Test**: Run the same code from a Databricks notebook to see if the issue is client-specific
-- See `test_mlflow_traces.py` for detailed debugging guidance

 ## References